 Recommended Products for Worm Control

 Heartworm can be very serious for dogs.
 They are transferred via mosquitos and can be fatal, so it’s essential that you cover this off in your parasite protection plan.
 Visit your local Greencross Vets to discuss a heartworm injection.
 You can also find topical treatments for puppies at Petbarn that will keep them safe from heartworm.
 Just be sure that your puppy fits within the minimum age and weight requirements.
 If you need any guidance, don’t hesitate to ask your local Petbarn team member.
 Oral tablets and chews are also available to help protect your dog against harmful parasites.

 You can find parasite prevention medications that cover puppies for more than one of the parasites listed above.
-Often, products will cover off two forms of parasite protection, but you’ll still need to ensure you’re covered on all parasites.
-Just be sure the products you choose can be used in tandem – check in with your local Greencross Vets.
+Often, products will cover off two types of parasites, but you’ll still need to ensure you’re covered on all the other ones.
+Just be sure the products you choose can be used in tandem –our Flea, Tick and Worm Treatment Finder can recommend the right combination for your puppy, or you can check in with your local Greencross Vets.

 No matter their age, cat parasite prevention medications should never be given to a dog.

 Humans are at risk of contracting parasites from their pets.
 Be sure to wash your hands after contact with your dog.